megalithic/ee-react/README.md

 yarn start # fires up a handy dashboard for webpack stuff
 ```

-Open http://localhost:3000 in your browser to run the thing
+Open http://localhost:3000 in your browser to view the thing

 ## Testing